rule

 Text 31

-The mighty thing like a meteor falling from the sky was then by the supreme personality [of Indra] smashed to pieces o King, while the demon himself got the thunderbolt on his shoulder from a fuming Indra who tried to cut off his head.
+The lord [of the gods, Indra] who saw it descending from the sky with great speed, smashed it to pieces [in its flight], oh King, while the demon himself from a fuming Indra received the thunderbolt on his shoulder to cut off his head.

 Text 32

 But the powerful bolt, the same weapon that before by the king of the gods so successfully had been used in piercing Vritrâsura [6.12: 25], could not even scratch his skin.
-That defiance by Namuci's neck was an extraordinary wondrous thing.
+That defiance by Namuci's neck was an extraordinarily wondrous thing.
 (Vedabase)

 Text 33

 And so with the bolt returning without effect grew Indra very apprehensive of the enemy to which he wondered: 'What is this?
 By what supreme force could this, to each his eyes so wondrous thing, happen?
+(Vedabase)

 Text 34

 With this same bolt I formerly clipped the wings of so many mountains that, flying high, weighing far too heavy and pestering the common people, happened to fall.
+(Vedabase)

 Text 35

-Vritrâsura so powerful of the austerities of Tvashthâ [see 6.9: 11] was killed by it just as were many other powerful characters impervious to all other weapons.
+Vritrâsura, who was so powerful with the austerities of Tvashthâ [see 6.9: 11], was killed by it, just as many other powerful characters impervious to all other weapons.

 Vritrâsura so powerful of the austerities of Tvashthâ [see 6.9: 11] was killed by it just as were many other powerful characters impervious to all other weapons.
 (Vedabase)